thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 * Prone to hallucinations
 * Hard to control or audit in regulated industries

-Use case fit: Good for **automation** tasks like writing code, booking appointments, or data scraping—not ideal for high-stakes QA.
+Use case fit: Good for **automation** tasks like writing code, booking appointments, or data scraping, not ideal for high-stakes QA.

-### 🧑‍🤝‍🧑 Collaborative Multi-Agent Systems
+### Collaborative Multi-Agent Systems

 These paradigms simulate multi-agent interaction for goal completion, planning, or coordination (e.g., Voyager in Minecraft, negotiation agents in research).